cooperka/search-sms/README.md

 This was basically the first Android app I ever wrote, besides a few tutorial apps from the Android Developer site.
 Sort of like [these tutorials](http://developer.android.com/training), but way worse.
 They were so bad, there were actually 3rd party guides to teach you how to use the Android tutorials.

+The reason I wrote it is because nothing good existed at the time to search your SMS messages, so I figured it was a good place to start (as well as good experience).
+At its peak the app had about 45 active installs, which is tiny, but more than I had expected given that I only told a couple friends about it!

-Anyway, it's novice, outdated, and generally rough around the edges; but for the first app I ever wrote, I think it came out alright.
+The code is novice, outdated, and generally rough around the edges; but for the first app I ever wrote, I think it came out alright.
 At least, on some phones.
 On others, it apparently doesn't work.
 Oh, well.

 Note:
 All the code here is in its original form, and hasn't been modified since I wrote it in 2011 -- before my Freshman year of college!
 I fixed up the spacing a bit so I wouldn't go crazy reading it, but that's it.